1855 (2nd March)

 Nicholas married Alix of Hesse, grand daughter of Queen Victoria

-.
+of Britain.
 She had converted to Russian Orthodoxy and taken the name Alexandra Feodorovna.

 Vladimir Ilyich Ulyanov (Lenin) was arrested for distributing revolutionary material to workers.
 He was imprisoned to await trial.

 Russia had increased industrial output significantly and had become the World’s fourth largest industrial economy.
 However, the rise in industrialisation had led to a move away from the countryside to the cities where people depended on sufficient incomes to pay for rent, food etc. Those that rose through the ranks of industry to become managers together with those professionals that served the cities – doctors, teachers, bankers etc created a new middle class that wanted political representation.